 - black pepper

-- Sweet potato chips - If making sweet potato chips, preheat oven to 170 C/338 F. Slice the sweet potato as thin as you can.
+- Sweet potato chips – If making sweet potato chips, preheat the oven to 170 C/338 F (conventional, not fan forced).
+Slice the sweet potato as thin as you can, you can leave the skin on.
 Use a mandolin slicer or a slicer setting on a food processor if you like.
-Toss potato slices in macadamia or coconut oil, use your hands to separate the slices so as many get covered in oil as possible.
+Toss the potato slices in melted coconut oil or olive oil, use your hands to separate the slices and get them coated evenly.
 Place parchment/baking paper on two flat roasting trays and place potato slices in a single layer, overlapping each other slightly if needed.
-Bake at 170 C for 20-25 minutes and then turn the chips over.
+Bake for 20-25 minutes and then turn the chips over.
 Bake for another 20 minutes or even longer if you want them very crunchy.
+Keep an eye on the time if you oven tends to get too hot and reduce by 5 minutes on each side.

-- Spicy beef - Heat ghee or coconut oil over medium heat.
-Add onion and chilli and sauté for 5 minutes, until golden.
+- Spicy beef – In a deep skillet or a frying pan, heat the ghee or coconut oil over medium heat.
+Add the onion and chilli and sauté for 5 minutes, until golden.
 Add the beef and bring the heat to high.
 Cook and stir with a spatula for 5 minutes, separating the pieces along the way.
 Then add the rest of ingredients, stir and bring to boil.
 Turn the heat down to low and simmer for 20-25 minutes, with a lid on, stirring regularly.

 - Cheese sauce – In the meantime prepare the cheese sauce according to this recipe.